-So here are a some simple ways to boost energy levels for the long term:
+Here are a some simple ways to boost energy levels and fuel your writing.

 No, you don’t have to run twelve miles and toss up a PR on your back squat.
 Go for a walk.
 Do a few jumping jacks.
 Take up yoga.
 Do whatever you can to get your heart rate up and your body stretched out, and do your best to stay active throughout the day.
 We spend a lot of time sitting in one place staring at a screen/page.
 Set a timer for every hour or two, and take a moment to stretch your legs.

 A person can survive more than three weeks without food, but only three to five days without water.
-Our bodies need it, and dehydration is the easiest way to make yourself feel like shit.
+Our bodies need it, and dehydration is the easiest way to make yourself feel awful.

 If you have trouble staying hydrated, here are some tips.

-So explore your local produce section—or farmer’s market.
+Explore your local produce section—or farmer’s market.
 Have fun with it.
 Try new vegetables and new ways of preparing them.
-(Anybody like zoodles?)
 You might even try going temporarily vegetarian to get used to eating more vegetables.